sarnobat/linux_kernel/README.md

 (optional) scripts/run.sh vi /buildroot_output/build/busybox-1.31.1/networking/wget.c +/download_one_url(const
 (optional) scripts/run.sh make busybox-rebuild # if you change wget.c
 scripts/run.sh make
-# looks like you don't need to destroy and rebuild the container afterall
+# looks like you don't need to destroy and rebuild the container for busybox.
+For init/main.c, I'm yet to determine how to deploy the changes.
 ```

 2022: I'm having better luck with this